SkylineCommunications/dataminer-docs/connector-help/connector_help/General Dynamics CG-2022.md

 # General Dynamics CG-2022

-The General Dynamics CG-2022 is a Digital Tracking receiver developed for satellite tracking and uplink power control applicatios.
-The DSP-based receiver accepts wideband RF Inputs, performs frequency selection, and digitally processes the selected signal.
+The General Dynamics CG-2022 is a digital tracking receiver developed for satellite tracking and uplink power control applications.
+The DSP-based receiver accepts wideband RF inputs, performs frequency selection, and digitally processes the selected signal.

+The General Dynamics CG-2022 connector is used to control and monitor this device via a serial connection.

 ## About

-The General Dynamics CG-2022 connector is used to control and monitor the device via a Serial Connection.

 ### Version Info